MacsiDigital/laravel-api-client/README.md

 ```php
 	$user->save();
 ```
+THe model will see if it already exists and call the correct update method.
+If updating we will only pass dirty attributes to the persistance model.

-You can also utilise other laravel methods like make, create and update
+You can also utilise other laravel methods like make, create and update directly in the model.

 ## Deleting

-To delete we would just call the delete function.
+To delete we would just call the delete function, this will return true if it deleted or throw a HttpException if there was an error.

 ```php
 	$user->delete();